maximegris/angular-electron/README.md

 Voila!
 You have your Angular + Electron app in a local development environment with hot reload !

 The code for this is managed at `main.js`.
 In this sample, the app runs with a simple Electron window.
-By default, Developer tools is opened.
+By default, Developer tools is open.
 You can desactivate it by commenting `win.webContents.openDevTools();` in `main.js`.

 ## To build for production